Media Arts FAQ

 They say it's a universal language.
 And who could dispute it?
 Music has the power to affect mood and energy while conveying complex ideas and emotions.
 Almost everyone loves having it in their lives.
 For many people, it's as necessary as oxygen.
 And careers in live sound and studio production often have lots of unforgettable moments.

 Just think of the joy that can come from being part of music's creation.
 Or helping to record and engineer sounds that inspire listeners long after they've heard them.
 Or giving talented musicians and performers the benefit of your enthusiasm and promotional skills.

 How Much Can I Make in One of These Careers?

 The answer depends a lot on the creative talents you're able to demonstrate as well as where you live and how experienced you are.
-But to give you a basic idea, here are the wage ranges of a few media arts occupations as collected from 2017 to 2018.1 The first number is the Canada-wide median hourly wage, and the second is the average high for the country.
+But to give you a basic idea, here are the wage ranges of a few media arts occupations, according to 2017-2018 data from the Government of Canada's Job Bank.
+The first number is the Canada-wide median hourly wage, and the second is the average high for the country.

 - Graphic designers—$24.04; $39.90

 - Web designers and developers—$28.85; $45.67